iechor/docs/content/config/containers/runmetrics.md

 which not only track groups of processes, but also expose metrics about CPU, memory, and block I/O usage.
 You can access those metrics and obtain network usage metrics as well.
-This is relevant for "pure" LXC containers, as well as for Docker containers.
+This is relevant for "pure" LXC containers, as well as for iEchor containers.

 Control groups are exposed through a pseudo-filesystem.
 In modern distros, you should find this filesystem under `/sys/fs/cgroup`.
 Under that directory, you